Luming-L/ProjectNew/Results/PeakRecall/RecallPeaks.md

 # Input
-**BigWig files**
-ATAC-seq signal tracks that have been normalized by the number of reads in peaks.
+**BigWig files**: ATAC-seq signal tracks that have been normalized by the number of reads in peaks.
+(796) Cancer type-specific peak calls (23)
 # Process
 ## convert BigWig to BedGraph
 ```bash